A reader asks about Martin’s High Performance Neck.

 A timely question, as a variety of people have the same query, made fresh by the release of all the new 2016 Martins, almost all of them having the High Performance Neck.

-The term “High Performance Neck” refers to ANY Martin guitar that was made with the Performing Artist taper (which was renamed to High Performance taper in 2016.)
+The term “High Performance Neck” refers to ANY Martin guitar that was made with the High Performance Taper (originally called the Performing Artist Taper.)

-The taper refers ONLY to the fingerboard width, which starts at 1-3/4” width at nut, but has a narrower 2-1/8” width at the 12th fret.
-This is a narrower 12th fret width than the 2-1/4″ measurement found on traditional 1-3/4” Martin necks.
+The taper refers ONLY to the fingerboard width, which starts with a 1-3/4” width at nut, but has a 2-1/8” width at the 12th fret.

-The result of the taper is a sleeker feel as the fretting hand moves up toward the body.
-Basically, Martin wanted to introduce guitars with a similar neck profile and string spacing used many other modern guitars, most notably Collings, Taylor, Huss & Dalton, and many electric guitars.
+The result of the new taper is a sleeker feel as the fretting hand moves up toward the body.
+Basically, Martin wanted to introduce guitars with a similar neck profile and string spacing used by many other modern guitarmakers, most notably Collings, Taylor, Huss & Dalton, and many electric guitars.
+It makes Martins directly comparable and competitive, while still offering other Martin models with the Standard Taper.

 To my way of thinking this is really Martin’s old 1-11/6″ neck (which is 2-1/8″ at the 12th fret) that has been cheated out a little bit near the headstock, where one’s wrist must bend at the most extreme angles.
-So there is a little more room down there, but otherwise the overall feeling is of a narrower neck than old Martin OMs and other guitars with a 1-3/4″ width at nut.
+So there is a little more room down there.
+But otherwise the overall feeling is of a narrower neck than old Martin OMs, 12-fret 000s, Eric Clapton models, et al.

 The string spacing for the High Performance Neck is 2-5/32″.
-This was changed in 2016 from 2-3/16″ because some people were saying the high E string was too easy to pull off the end of the frets.
+This was changed in 2016 from 2-3/16″ because some people were saying the high E string was too easy to pull off the end of the frets up near the body.

 For comparison, Collings and Taylor default spacing is 2-3/16″ while Huss and Dalton uses 2-7/32″.